Please note that we do not have any Private Lake Membership openings at this time.

 -No smoking of any kind on the property or near the property.
 Not even on your watercraft or in your vehicle.

 -Use common sense.
-If you or your guests do anything that merits a Land or Lake Owner to complain to MHW for ANY REASON, it will most likely end up with the member receiving, at minimum, a written warning.
+If you or your guests do anything that merits a Land or Lake Owner to complain to MHW for any reason, it will most likely end up with the member receiving, at minimum, a warning.

-Lake membership benefits: With MHW operating the lake, there are bound to be countless, secret visits from pros, significant discounts on equipment, and even private cable systems.
+Lake membership benefits: With MHW operating the lake, there are bound to be countless, secret visits from pros, significant discounts on equipment, the latest and greatest boat, or even private cable systems.